SequencingDOTcom/Weather-My-Way-RTP-app/README.md

 * Two [App Chains](https://sequencing.com/app-chains) that use Sequencing.com's API are utilized for this app:
  * Chain10 (Predisposition to skin cancer)
- * Chain88 (Vitamin D supplements likely to protect health). will then process the user’s genes and combine it with real-time weather data.
+ * Chain88 (Vitamin D supplements likely to protect health)
 * Forecast screen contains both the weather forecast and the user's genetically tailored forecast, which is personalized insight to help the user optimize their health and wellness.
 * All analysis occurs in real-time.